otherland/biblebasedliving/content/christian-historical-education.md

 *"Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will." ([Romans 12:2](https://www.bibleref.com/Romans/12/Romans-12-2.html))*

-*Source Material Integration:* "Introducing Christian Education: Foundations for the Twenty-First Century" emphasizes the importance of grounding education in biblical truth to counteract secular influences.

 ## 8. How can Christian Historical Education Shape Future Generations?